"The only serious successor to Michael Chrichton." - Scott Harrison

-Alastair Reynolds, author of Revelation Space, says “Gripping near future speculation… All the grit and pace of the Bourne films.”
+"Gripping near future speculation… All the grit and pace of the Bourne films." - Alastair Reynolds

-Ars Technica says “Nexus is a lightning bolt of a novel… with a sense of awe missing from a lot of current fiction.” read the whole thing
+“A lightning bolt of a nove.
+A sense of awe missing from a lot of current fiction.” - Ars Technica more ->

-Booklist says “Starred Review.
-Naam turns in a stellar performance with his debut SF novel… What matters here is the remarkable scope of the story and its narrative power.” read the whole thing
+“Starred Review.
+Naam turns in a stellar performance with his debut SF novel… What matters here is the remarkable scope of the story and its narrative power.” - Booklist more ->

-SFX Magazine says “Naam displays a Michael Crichton-like ability to explain cutting-edge research via the medium of an airport techno-thriller.”
+“Naam displays a Michael Crichton-like ability to explain cutting-edge research via the medium of an airport techno-thriller.” - SFX Magazine

 Nexus: Mankind Gets an Upgrade